convert UCS-2 encoded text with 16-bit characters into UTF-8, on the command line with sfk for Windows, Mac OS X and Linux.

 command chaining support

-iwtou accepts binary input from
+iwtou uses binary input from

 previous commands like xed.